chientranthien/my-learning/grpc/README.md

 ### Authentication

 - Today, I've learnt that grpc can also support authentication via Authorization header.
 And Authentication must be used together with TLS/SSL

+### Authorization

+- gRPC can support authorization, you can specify authz policy for each method by method name (using)